 The Seven Wonders of Crime benefits from the cryptic messages the killer sends to the police.
 Figuring out hidden patterns in these messages forms some good puzzles.
 This adds more mystery to the novel, in addition to the impossible murders.
 One notes that The Seven Wonders of Crime was published six years before another puzzle-filled mystery, The Da Vinci Code (2003) by Dan Brown.

 Its other strength is its impossible crime.
-The crime is imaginative, both in its apparent impossibility, and in its solution.
+The crime is imaginative, both in its apparent impossibility, and in its solution - and this is exactly what we want in impossible crimes!
 This crime is the main subject of Chapters 2, 3, 5, 6, 7, 9, 18, 21, 22, 24.

 There is also a nice piece of traditional detective work, tracking down a suspect (Chapters 2, 10, 12).